barryclark/jekyll-now/about.md

 - Submit user feedback through feedback forms or polls in our Discord community
 - Lookout for more requests for help on our Discord server

 Any help is really appreciated.
-For more ideas about how you can contribute to open source projects in general, feel free to take a look GitHub's [Open Source Guides](https://opensource.guide/how-to-contribute/).
+For more ideas about how you can contribute to open source projects feel free to message community members on [Discord](https://discord.gg/mGKVVpxTPr) or take a look GitHub's [Open Source Guides](https://opensource.guide/how-to-contribute/).

 ## Contact